War Bluff Valley Sanctuary

 Visiting War Bluff Valley Sanctuary

-Several miles of maintained trails wind through the various habitats including upland and bottomland forest, shrub and regenerating forest, and open land.
+Several miles of maintained trails wind through the various habitats including upland and bottom land forest, shrub and regenerating forest, and open land.
 Simmons Creek is a beautiful rock bottom clear creek that runs through the middle of the property, with its many tributaries encountered throughout.
 Other features include 7 ponds, historic homestead sites, and interesting geology.
 Visitors are welcome from dawn to dusk daily, with guided tours possible with advance notice.
 Trails range in difficulty from easy to moderately difficult.
 Appropriate all-terrain footwear is essential where ever you go.
-Other than out-house accommodations at three locations within the sanctuary, there are no amenities — please bring your own food, water, etc
+Other than out-house accommodations at two locations within the sanctuary, there are no amenities — please bring your own food, water, etc.

 War Bluff Valley Sanctuary Stewards

 Stewardship of the Sanctuary rests with the Shawnee Chapter of the Illinois Audubon Society.
-The second Saturday of every month is War Bluff Stewardship Day where you get a chance to volunteer your time and talents while spending a day in the wild working and socializing with others who value nature as much as you do.
+The second Saturday of every month at 10 AM starts War Bluff Stewardship Day where you get a chance to volunteer your time and talents while spending a day in the wild working and socializing with others who value nature as much as you do.
 For information on current activities call the Sanctuary at 618-683-2222 or send us an email.

 Directions to War Bluff Valley Sanctuary

 Take Hwy.
-146 north from Golconda, Illinois 3.5 miles to Bushwhack Road; turn left, follow Bushwack Road approximately 2 miles to the sanctuary entrance on right.
+146 north from Golconda, Illinois 3.5 miles to Bushwhack Road; turn left, follow Bushwack Road 2.28 miles to the sanctuary entrance on right.

 Friends of War Bluff Valley Sanctuary

-The Friends of War Bluff Valley Sanctuary supports the work of Shawnee Audubon Society at WBVS.
+The Friends of War Bluff Valley Sanctuary supports the work of the Shawnee Chapter of Illinois Audubon Society at WBVS.
 All funds received are used to support projects, programs, and the general operation of the WBVS.
 The FWBVS offers several membership categories and members will receive the Friends newsletter, The Warbler.